Degenerative spine articles

 A certain level of spine degeneration is an unfortunate — and largely unavoidable — product of the regular aging process.
-As we grow older, the makeup of our spinal anatomy gradually deteriorates, eventually leading to back and neck stiffness, less flexibility and mobility, and more aches and pains.
-And at the center of this degeneration are two integral pieces of the spinal puzzle: the facet joints and intervertebral discs.
+As we grow older, the makeup of our spinal anatomy gradually weakens, eventually leading to neck and back stiffness, less flexibility and mobility and more aches and pains.
+At the center of this degeneration are two integral pieces of the spinal puzzle: the facet joints and spinal discs.

 Facet joints operate similarly to a hinge.
 Each vertebra has a symmetrical set facing upward and downward, and these facets interlock to form joints.
-Facet joints are encapsulated with a thick lubricating liquid and are coated in cartilage to help the bones to articulate against one another.
-The result is a spine that is stable enough to support much of the body’s weight, while allowing flexion, extension, and the pivoting ability required from the back and neck.
-Meanwhile, the intervertebral discs are soft, spongy pads which cushion the vertebrae and act as the body’s shock absorbers.
-These pads bear the brunt of the stress put on the body, and further allow flexibility.
+Facet joints are surrounded by a thick lubricating liquid and coated with cartilage to help the bones to articulate against one another.
+The result is a spine which is stable enough to support much of the body’s weight while allowing flexion, extension and the pivoting ability required from the neck and back.
+Meanwhile, the spinal discs are soft, spongy pads that cushion the vertebrae and act as the body’s shock absorbers.
+These pads bear the brunt of the stress put on the body and allows further flexibility.

-When functioning correctly, these structures work in congress with one another and are often taken for granted.
-And yet, the facet joints and intervertebral discs are also particularly prone to spine deterioration as a result of trauma, normal aging, or disease.
-Discs can become thinned, herniated, ruptured, bulged, protruded, prolapsed, or otherwise damaged, leading to potential pain and neurological symptoms.
+When functioning correctly, these structures work together and are often taken for granted.
+And yet, the facet joints and spinal discs are also particularly prone to spine wear and tear as a result of trauma, normal aging or disease.
+Discs can become thinned, herniated, ruptured, bulged, protruded, prolapsed or otherwise damaged, leading to pain and neurological symptoms.
 Likewise, facet joints can become worn down and arthritic, causing stiffness and other symptoms.

-To better understand the causes, symptoms, and treatments of spine degeneration, LSI has assembled some helpful articles, including:
+To better understand the causes, symptoms and treatments of spine degeneration, Laser Spine Institute has assembled some helpful articles, including:

 - Degenerative disc in the spine